HSOFEUP/431homework/431-2017_assignment-2.md

 Question 2
 ==========

 Please answer **question 1.50** from the Diez et al. *OpenIntro Stats 3* text, which is described in the [Course Syllabus](https://thomaselove.github.io/431syllabus/).
+This question asks you to describe the distributions in three histograms and match them to a set of box plots.

 Question 3
 ==========